• Home

 Song of the Day: Have Yourself a Merry Little Christmas

-The song of the day for Sunday, December 19, 2021, the sixth day of The Twelve Days of a Tony Bennett Christmas, is “Have Yourself a Merry Little Christmas.”
+The song of the day for December 23, 2024, the tenth day of The Twelve Days of a Tony Bennett Christmas, is “Have Yourself a Merry Little Christmas.”

 About This Song

-“Have Yourself a Merry Little Christmas” was written by Hugh Martin and Ralph Blane and was introduced by Judy Garland in the 1944 movie Meet Me In St. Louis.
+“Have Yourself a Merry Little Christmas” was written in 1943 by Hugh Martin and Ralph Blane for the 1944 film Meet Me In St. Louis, where it was introduced by Judy Garland.
 In a Twitter conversation in November 2012, Tony Bennett said that “Have Yourself a Merry Little Christmas” is his favorite Christmas song.
-It’s mine too.

 About This Version